alexnorell/website/content/post/2024-ski-season/index.md

 {{< /expandable-box >}}

 {{< expandable-box title="March 20 - Sun Peaks, BC" vert="10,585ft" >}}
 This is a weird mountain.
 Maybe it was just the season it was having, but the snow was really bad.
-There was some stuff that looked like it could be fun with more snow, and more steep to be had, but I never found anything that was truely interesting to me.
+There was some stuff that looked like it could be fun with more snow, and more steep to be had, but I never found anything that was truly interesting to me.
 Maybe I'll give it a chance the next time I'm road tripping across Canada.
 I don't think I'll go out of my way to go though
 {{< /expandable-box >}}

 {{< expandable-box title="March 21 - Whistler, BC" vert="27,238ft" >}}
-First day ever on Wistler in the winter.
+First day ever on Whistler in the winter.
 I've been a lot in the summer, going every summer growing up, but never skied it.
 It is big.
 There are huge, steep lines everywhere.
 It was amazing!
-I spent 100% of the day on the Whistler side, just getting acustomed to the mountain and finding where would be interesting to ski.
+I spent 100% of the day on the Whistler side, just getting accustomed to the mountain and finding where would be interesting to ski.
 {{< /expandable-box >}}

 {{< expandable-box title="March 22 - Whistler, BC" vert="11,618ft" >}}